Pleasant View Station 41

 ENGINE 42

-1986 Pierce Dash (E3200) 1250 GPM pump (Waterous) and 750 gallon water tank, and went into service in 2009 for PVFD.
-Former Grand Fire Protection District (Colorado) and was retired and sold to a private owner.
+1986 Pierce Dash (E3200) 1250 GPM (Waterous) pump and 750 gallon water tank and went into service in 2009 and has been retired and sold to a private owner.
+Former Grand Fire Protection District (Colorado).